brycewray/eleventy-site/src/posts/2022/06/static-mastodon-toots-hugo.md

 You'll quickly see that I took advantage of the visual similarities between tweets and toots by recycling many of the CSS classes I used in styling `stweet.html`; I also created a few more while I was at it.[^styling]

-[^styling]: As was the case with `stweet.html`, the best way for you to figure out how the styling works is to use your browser's Inspector tool on the toot example herein as well as the static tweets you'll find scattered throughout the site.
-(You also can check the [site repo](https://github.com/brycewray/hugo_site), of course.)
+[^styling]: The best way for you to figure out how the styling works is to use your browser's Inspector tool on the toot example herein as well as the static tweets you'll find scattered throughout the site.
+(You also can check the [site repo](https://github.com/brycewray/hugo_site), of course.) **Update from the future**: For a [Tailwind CSS](https://tailwindcss.com)-styled version of the code herein, see [this follow-up post](/posts/2023/01/static-mastodon-toots-hugo-tailwind-css-edition/).

 {% raw %}
 ```go